scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Example: Exploring bodies in motion
 -----------------------------------

-The following is a narrated example that uses MONTE interactively to explore astrodynamic relationships.
 Generally, MONTE is scripted or assembled into custom applications that solve complex end-user problems.
-However, it is also useful as an off-the-cuff exploratory tool as we will see below.
-You are encouraged to walk through the example yourself if you have access to MONTE.
-If not, hopefully the example itself gives a sense of the MONTE library experience.
+However, it is also useful as an off-the-cuff tool to explore astrodynamic relationships as we will see in the narrated example below.

-Examples are always more fun when you have a concrete goal you are working toward.
 For this example, we will explore the Voyager 2 trajectory.
-We will identify the time and distance of the Uranus planetary encounter, and also find the time periods where Voyager 2 was in solar conjunction.
-Along the way we will pause occasionally to highlight various aspects of MONTE's core systems.
+We will identify the time and distance of the Uranus planetary encounter, and also find the time periods where Voyager 2 was in line with the sun. was in solar conjunction.
+Along the way we will highlight various aspects of MONTE's core systems.
 Also, if our exploration happens to turn up anything interesting (it will), we will take some time to investigate what we find.

 Voyager 2 Trajectory
 ^^^^^^^^^^^^^^^^^^^^

-Lets start off by creating a BOA database and loading the default data sets for planetary ephemerides (the trajectories of all the planets in the solar system), coordinate frames, and body parameters like mass and shape.
+We begin by specifying the model of the solar system during Voyager's mission.
+This is done by creating a BOA database and loading the default data sets for planetary ephemerides (the trajectories of all the planets in the solar system), coordinate frames, and body parameters like mass and shape.
 We will also load in our Voyager 2 trajectory. [#]_

 .. [#]
     JPL hosts two excellent websites for accessing trajectory data for